dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/getting-started/creating-a-custom-ajax-control-toolkit-control-extender-vb.md

 ## Creating the Custom Control Extender

 Now that we have our class library, we can start building our extender control.
-Let�s start with the bare bones of a custom extender control class (see Listing 1).
+Let's start with the bare bones of a custom extender control class (see Listing 1).

 **Listing 1 - MyCustomExtender.vb**